mor-1/evaluation-guide/content/evaluation-guide/evaluation-learning/learning.md

 tags: [""]
 ---

 Anyone with an idea can build Apps in Mendix, to help you get started we’ve provided access to a fully integrated suite of training materials and learning paths via our Academy.
-As well as our rich and vibrant community with tens of thousands of active members jointly participating and sharing their best practice and experience.
+Learning paths are tailored towards your skill set, from citized developers with little or no development expereince to UI developers/designers, operations and of course, professional software engineers.
+In addition our rich and vibrant community with tens of thousands of active members jointly participating and sharing their best practice and experience is always a great resource for accelerated learning.

 {{% todo %}}[**Add video when available**]{{% /todo %}}

 ## What Skills Do I Need to Have to Learn Mendix?

 All you need is a great idea, and the time to get started, we can help you do the rest.
-Some basic understanding of databases will help, but it's not necessary to get started.
+Some basic understanding of database and process modeling and coding will help, but it's not necessary to get started.

 For details, see [What Skills Do I Need to Have to Learn Mendix?](skills-training#skills-needed)